Quantum Mechanics of an Abrikosov Vortex in Nanofabricated Pinning Potential: Introduction

-To date, the only direct quantum mechanical effect associated with Abrikosov vortices considers quasiparticle bound states (Caroli--de Gennes--Matricon~states) in the non-superconducting core of the vortex \cite{Caroli1964bound, Hess1989scanning, Chen2020observation}.
-The spacing of these states is distorted by the presence of point-like defects in the superconducting lattice, giving rise to the elementary pinning force \cite{Balatsky2006impurity, Han2000effect}.
+While the quantum dynamics of Abrikosov vortices remains debated, quantum effects have been widely observed for Josephson vortices \cite{Ustinov1998solitons} in Josephson junction arrays \cite{Fazio2001quantum}.
+The quantum dynamics of Josephson vortices was ultimately confirmed by pioneering experiment by Wallraff~\textit{et al.}~\cite{Wallraff2003quantum}, who managed to directly measure the quantized energy levels and quantum tunneling of a single Josephson vortex in Nb/AlO$_x$/Nb junction below 1\,K temperature.
+Meanwhile, the only direct quantum mechanical effect associated with Abrikosov vortices considers quasiparticle bound states (Caroli--de Gennes--Matricon~(CdGM)~states) in the non-superconducting core of the vortex \cite{Caroli1964bound, Hess1989scanning, Chen2020observation}.
+It is important to distinguish the CdGM states from the herein considered dynamical collective vortex–quasiparticle states, as they are unrelated to each other.
+The spacing of the CdGM states is distorted by the presence of point-like defects in the superconducting lattice, giving rise to the elementary pinning force \cite{Balatsky2006impurity, Han2000effect}.
 This microscopic pinning interaction has been recently confirmed by Chen~\textit{et~al.}~\cite{Chen2024revealing} using high-resolution scanning tunneling spectroscopy.
 While the quantum description of pinning \cite{Han2000effect} is valid for weak point-like pinning centers, such as atomic vacancies, vortex pinning in nm-scale artificial defects \cite{Zhang2022progress} must still be addressed using the traditional Ginzburg-Landau theory based approaches \cite{Blatter1994vortices, Matsushita2007flux}.

 In this work we present the rigorous process of designing a superconducting device that pins a single Abrikosov vortex, and show how the experimental realization of such a device could be used to determine whether or not Abrikosov vortices behave like quantum mechanical quasiparticles.
 The manuscript is organized as follows; in section~\ref{designing_the_device_Section} we present detailed discussion on the choice of material (sec.~\ref{material_section}) together with device geometry and dimensions (sec.~\ref{dimensions_section}).
 In section~\ref{Pinned_Abrikosov_vortices_section} we model the pinning potential of the Abrikosov vortex in the device (sec.~\ref{pinning_potential_section}) and discuss about its effective mass (sec.~\ref{mass_of_abrikosov_vortex_section}).
 In section~\ref{quantization_section}, based on the conclusions of the previous sections, we then numerically solve the energy levels and quantum wavefunctions of the pinned vortex from a two-dimensional time-independent Schrödinger equation.
 Finally, we discuss the experimental readout of the quantum state of the vortex in section~\ref{measuring_quantum_state_section} after summarizing the main conclusions in section~\ref{conclusions_section}.